commitdev/zero-frontend-react/README.md

 # Zero Deployable Frontend

-This is a [Zero] module which sets up a service which can be deployed to the environment set up with [zero-aws-eks-stack][zero-infra].
+This is a [Zero] module which sets up a
+React web-app bundled statically served through CloudFront and S3 from the [zero-aws-eks-stack][zero-infra].

 The `/templates` folder is meant to be filled in via [Zero][zero] and results in Simple React application.
 It also contains a simple CircleCI pipeline which defines how to build and deploy the service.